 Supplier preference: The Company prefers suppliers who can document the highest percentage of the fiber in their paper back to forests certified to the FSC standard.

-Company target: 100 percent of the paper used in our circulars is FSC certified.
-Much of the fiber in all our other print advertising material is certified (65 percent in 2010).
-We will work with our suppliers to increase that percentage, with the ultimate goal of certifying 100 percent of that fiber.
+Company target: 100 percent of the paper used in our circulars is PEFC certified.
+Much of the fiber in all our other print advertising material is also certified and will work with our suppliers to continue increasing our certified paper purchasing, with the ultimate goal of certifying 100 percent of that fiber.

 Minimum supplier requirement: There are substantial percentages of recycled content in several of the grades we use.
 In some regions where our suppliers operate, there is insufficient recovered fiber available to require a minimum percentage of post-consumer or recycled content.
 Therefore, we cannot currently specify a minimum amount of recycled content for each and every paper type.